cmarquis/api-challenge/README.md

 #### 3. Make the Results Accessible

 - Add another GET endpoint that allows a user to fetch results for a given [`Reference`](#reference) ID.
-This endpoint should return a list of results that have been saved for the given [`Result`](#result) as JSON.
+This endpoint should return a list of saved results for a given [`Result`](#result) as JSON.
 Don't forget to keep it RESTful and keep [resource naming best practices](https://restfulapi.net/resource-naming/) in mind as you go.

 ## Data Fetching Notes